spectralDNS/shenfun/docs/source/stokes.rst

 is there because there is no Dirichlet boundary condition on the pressure and the system of equations would otherwise be ill conditioned.

-To solve Stokes equations with the Galerkin method we need basis functions for both velocity and pressure.
+To solve Stokes' equations with the Galerkin method we need basis functions for both velocity and pressure.
 A
 Dirichlet basis will be used for velocity, whereas there is no boundary restriction on the pressure basis.
 For both three-dimensional bases we will use one basis